AndreaOrru/wlcape/README.md

 Helps remapping Caps Lock to ESC when pressed alone, and Ctrl otherwise.

-Like https://github.com/alols/xcape, but works on both X11 and Wayland.
+Like https://github.com/alols/xcape, but works on both Wayland and X11.

 ## Installation